 All of the photos in this series were taken during Tall Ships Halifax 2009.
-It was the start of Atlantic Challenge Race last leg from Halifax, Nova Scotia, Canada to Belfast, Ireland.
+It was the start of the Atlantic Challenge Race’s last leg from Halifax, Nova Scotia, Canada, to Belfast, Ireland.
 This was also one of the best tall ships gatherings in years.
-This race was a joint venture between Sail Training International and Tall Ships America, official site Tall Ships Atlantic Challenge 2009.
+This race was a joint venture between Sail Training International and Tall Ships America, the official site of Tall Ships Atlantic Challenge 2009.

-Since Halifax was the last port in North America before crossing over to Europe it attracted more sailing ships than other ports in the race.
-Local hospitality was an important factor too, many sailing vessels remembered their good experience in Halifax, Nova Scotia and easily agreed to come this time as well.
-It is very important for tall ships to have a good support.
-At the end of the race some repairs are usually due, ships need to replenish their supplies and give their crew needed break before crossing the Atlantic.
+Since Halifax was the last port in North America before crossing over to Europe, it attracted more sailing ships than other ports in the race.
+Local hospitality was an important factor, too; many sailing vessels remembered their good experience in Halifax, Nova Scotia, and readily agreed to come this time as well.
+It is very important for tall ships to have good support.
+At the end of the race, some repairs are usually due, ships need to replenish their supplies and give their crew needed break before crossing the Atlantic.

-The weather was great during the event and huge number of visitors roamed the waterfront.
-People were able to go on board, see, touch, smell and feel the magic of a tall ship.
-Grande finale was the Parade of Sail.
-The layout of Halifax harbour and waterfront is perfect for viewing Parade of Sail and taking sailing photos.
-There was plenty of space to accommodate every spectator and was easy for ships to maneuver close to the stands.
+The weather was great during the event, and a massive number of visitors roamed the waterfront.
+People were able to go on board, see, touch, smell, and feel the magic of a tall ship.
+The Grande finale was the Parade of Sail.
+The layout of Halifax harbor and waterfront is perfect for viewing the Parade of Sail and taking sailing photos.
+There was plenty of space to accommodate every spectator, and ships could easily maneuver close to the stands.